le-cds/android-calendariq/README.md

 # Calendar IQ Connector

-This Android app sends information about upcoming appointments to _Facey McWatchface_ installations on all connected Garmin devices.
+This Android app sends calendar events to compatible (and registered) apps on Garmin smartwatches.
+It is a companion app to [Facey McWatchface](https://github.com/le-cds/connectiq-faceymcwatchface), my own watchface.

 It looks something like this: